Violent Crime Felonies In Los Angeles

 As far as trying to get a lesser conviction for a non-violent felony and a lesser punishment as well, you're going to want to be able to show a number of crucial factors.
 Number one that you didn't hurt anybody, or if you did hurt somebody, that you're going to make them whole.
 You're going to help them.
 You're going to pay for their damages.

-You're going to try to help them get back to the place they were before whatever it is you did to them caused this damage to them.
+You're going to try to help them get back to where they were before whatever you did caused this damage.
 That's one of the key things you can do to show that it's not a violent felony or that you don't fall under the policy of punishing the person as viciously as the authorities possibly can.

-So, if you can pay restitution back to the victim, if you can help the victim get back to the place they were before the crime was committed, then you're going to stand a strong chance to avoid some of these harsh penalties.
+So, if you can pay restitution to the victim and help the victim return to the place they were before the crime was committed, you'll stand a strong chance of avoiding some of these harsh penalties.

-Another thing I see in these violent felonies in Los Angeles is that sometimes they are overrated, they're over-filed and they are over-charged.
-The other party is so angry with the defendant in the case, they're making up a bunch of stuff.
-They're embellishing their story.
+Another thing I see in these violent felonies in Los Angeles is that sometimes they are overrated, overfiled, and overcharged.
+The other party is so angry with the defendant in the case that they're making up a bunch of stuff, embellishing their story.

-The crucial thing that I do as a defense attorney having done this for twenty-five years is, I'm going to get your story across.
-I going to tell them.
+As a defense attorney who has done this for twenty-five years, the crucial thing that I do is get your story across.
+I'm going to tell them.
 Listen, this is not exactly what happened.
 The truth lies somewhere in the middle.
-It's not everything that the alleged victim said is true and we need you to hear my client's version of events.
+Not everything that the alleged victim said is true, and we need you to hear my client's version of events.